 Once the multidimensional raster layer is in the map view, you can display the slices you want to see using the options in the Multidimensional Extent group on the Multidimensional tab.

-Analyzing multidimensional raster data
+Analyze multidimensional raster data

 Complex time series analysis, height or depth trend analysis, forecasting, and regression are all possible with the ArcGIS Image Analyst or the Spatial Analyst extension in ArcGIS Pro.
-The tools available in the Multidimensional Analysis toolset allow you to aggregate your data over time, identify anomalies, explore trends, and detect change.
+The tools available in the Multidimensional Analysis toolset allow you to aggregate data over time, identify anomalies, explore trends, and detect change.

 For more information, see Multidimensional Analysis in ArcGIS Pro.